tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Try putting each spelling in a search engine.
 Mine the one that brings more results.
+When searching, restrict the language to Japanese, or there will be Chinese sites in the results, and the number of occurrences of a word will be incorrect.

 [rankspellings](https://github.com/tatsumoto-ren/dotfiles/blob/main/.local/bin/rankspellings)
 is a script that searches words on Google or Yahoo